 The ancient Greeks believed that the olive branch brought not only food, but deliverance from evil—or that is to say, they believed that the olive branch kept evil away.
 Since that time (and most likely before), the olive branch or the olive branch in combination with the dove, can be found in all manner of art and design.
 The incorporation of these images always infers peace.
 Not inner peace—if I understand it correctly—but the absence of war.

 This imagery also found its way into literature with the “offering of the olive branch.”
 The item itself has been beloved in the kitchen since first tasted, is the base for creating the best oil you can find to eat (in my humble opinion), can be used for creating cleaning supplies, and is now a popular name for little girls my daughter Maggie’s age.
 Perhaps that comes from the sweet little exhausting mischievous pig Olivia.
 And, as you know, we also have an Olivia in our studio.

 But I diverge…

 The olive branch was the most widely known universal symbol for peace until 1958 when Gerald Holtom first designed the Peace Symbol that we think of today.
-The symbol was originally intended as a symbol for nuclear disarmament and, today, has its own book and website.
+The symbol was originally intended as a symbol for nuclear disarmament.

 Since my time in Vienna, and like many people around the globe, it has been my rule to take a day at the end of each year to make resolutions for the next year.
 I can still hear my friend Sissy over coffee at the Cafe Prückel, her Persian accent with Viennese dialect, “Natalie, you must always make sure you have several tasks on your list that you can strike off the list easily.
 That way you can take care of two or three early on and feel a great sense of accomplishment.
 Plan well that you will be able to strike some off in the first month,” she laughs as she draws from her cigarette.